freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/registration-of-new-users.english.md

 ```

 Submit your page when you think you've got it right.
 If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/b230a5b3bbc89b1fa0ce32a2aa7b083e' target='_blank'>here</a>.

+**NOTE:** From this point onwards, issues can arise relating to the use of the _picture-in-picture_ browser.
+If you are using an online IDE which offers a preview of the app within the editor, it is recommended to open this preview in a new tab.

 </section>